marangawanjugu/alx-low_level_programming/0x01-variables_if_else_while/README.md

-A program that prints the alphabet in lowercase, and then in uppercase, followed by a new line A program that prints the alphabet in lowercase, followed by a new line and print all the letters except q and e A program that prints all single digit numbers of base 10 starting from 0, followed by a new line
+A program that prints the alphabet in lowercase, and then in uppercase, followed by a new line A program that prints the alphabet in lowercase, followed by a new line and print all the letters except q and e A program that prints all single digit numbers of base 10 starting from 0, followed by a new line A program that prints all single digit numbers of base 10 starting from 0, followed by a new line using putchar